Earn your Bible degree from an accredited college.

 With LBC’s flexible biblical studies major, you’ll become rooted in the truth and authority of the scriptures through challenging Bible classes taught by professors with many years of ministry and education experience.
 Students in our bachelors in Bible program can also choose a minor area of study, to equip you with real-world skills for life and ministry after LBC.

 You’ll also have plenty of opportunities to put your classroom knowledge into practice in a professional setting through the major’s internship and practicum requirements.
 Plus, the biblical studies major gives you the flexibility to select 39 credits from any professional department – allowing you to mix and match courses for training in various types of ministry.
-And adult learners can choose to earn their Bible degree online through Lancaster Bible College’s accelerated undergraduate degrees program.
+And adult learners can choose to earn their Bible degree online through Lancaster Bible College’s undergraduate adult education degrees program.

 If you’re ready to learn more about God, yourself, and His plan for your life, join the biblical studies major at LBC.

-With LBC’s four-year biblical studies major, students will take bible courses and have the flexibility to select nearly 40 credits from any professional department.
+With LBC’s four-year biblical studies major, students will take Bible courses and have the flexibility to select nearly 40 credits from any professional department.
 Students are required to select a minor concentration.
 This major is especially valuable for transfer students from accredited and non-accredited higher education institutions.

 This two-year option offers a flexible curriculum for the student who has already earned an associate, bachelor’s or RN degree and has a desire to further their education through the completion of a Bachelor of Arts degree in Biblical Studies.